1.1. Wave-Function Modeling:

 Computational Tools, built in python and rust, that enable the wave-function modeling of all aspects of subatomic particle and photon systems.

 An open source software package that could be used to set up and solve various problems in physics, such as charge distribution in dielectrics, heat transfer, and wave propagation.

 As part of the ongoing work to determine the correct mathematical framework for describing physical phenomena, we have been developing several software based tools to aid in the computation and visualisation of results.
-This work is being lead by Innes Anderson-Morrison and currently comprises of the two software libraries listed below and supporting programs / scripts built using them.
+This work is being lead by Innes Anderson-Morrison and currently comprises of two software libraries supporting programs / scripts built using them.

 - arpy – a python library and command line tool for interactive computation. arpy was originally developed to aid in comparing different metrics and configurations of the elements within the AR algebra which makes it particularly powerful for comparing results of calculations under different systems.

 - arthroprod – originally a rewrite of the python code from arpy to improve performance, this is now the main project being worked on for active research into the AR algebra and verification of results.
-Given the research based nature of the project and its use of as-yet unpublished results to vastly simplify calculation, the main project is currently private on GitHub (though a previous version is available here).
+Given the research based nature of the project and its use of as-yet unpublished results to vastly simplify calculation, the main project is currently private.
 If you would like to view or contribute to the project please get in touch.

 An open source software package that could be used to set up and solve various problems in physics, such as charge distribution in dielectrics, heat transfer, and wave propagation.
 This work is being lead by Mayank Drolia and currently comprises the three software libraries linked below.